A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 In contrast to the approaches based on the reduced Hessian described above (where the state and adjoint are eliminated), another class of preconditioners of increasing interest in recent years is based on block factorizations that eliminate the parameter and state, resulting in a Schur complement operator for the adjoint variable.
 This approach requires one to design preconditioners for the objective block (the 2$\times$2 block corresponding to $q$ and $u$ in \eqref{eqn:KKT_matrix_full}) and for the Schur complement associated with the adjoint variable.
 In the case of limited observations, the objective block is singular and requires special handling; a common approach is to add a small positive diagonal shift to the block.

-Mesh independent block diagonal preconditioners based on approximating the objective block with mass matrices and the adjoint Schur complement with $AA^*$ have been proposed for $L^2$ regularized optimal control problems with the Poisson equation as a constraint and a control objective targeting the state variable directly ($R=I$, and $B$ is the identity on either the whole domain or a subdomain) \cite{ReesDollarWathen10, ReesStollWathen10}, and extended to problems with parabolic PDE constraints \cite{StollWathen10}.
-More nuanced approximations of the Schur complement have been shown to yield robustness with respect to the regularization parameter for problems with these specific regularization and observation operators in the elliptic \cite{PearsonWathen11} and parabolic cases \cite{PearsonStollWathen12}.
+Mesh independent block diagonal preconditioners based on approximating the objective block with mass matrices and the adjoint Schur complement with $AA^*$ have been proposed for $L^2$ regularized optimal control problems with the Poisson equation as a constraint and a control objective targeting the state variable directly \cite{ReesDollarWathen10, ReesStollWathen10} ($L^2$, $R\approx I, B\approx I, T\approx -I$), and extended to problems with parabolic PDE constraints and limited observations \cite{StollWathen10} ($L^2$, $R\approx I, B\approx \Gamma, T\approx-I$).
+More nuanced approximations of the Schur complement have been shown to yield robustness with respect to the regularization parameter for problems in the elliptic case in \cite{PearsonWathen12} ($L^2$, $R\approx I, B \approx I, T\approx -I$) and the parabolic case in \cite{PearsonStollWathen12} ($L^2$, $R\approx \Gamma, B\approx \Gamma, T\approx -\Gamma$).
+Regularization robust adjoint Schur complement based KKT preconditioners have also been developed for optimal control problems in cases where there are additional box constraints on the control and state variables \cite{PearsonStollWathen14} ($L^2$, $R\approx I$, $T\approx -I$).
+A general framework for using the Schur complement for the adjoint variable to precondition optimal control problems with box constraints is analyzed in an abstract function space setting in \cite{SchielaUlbrich14}, with only minimal assumptions on the operators $B$, $R$, and $T$.
+However, the specific Schur complement preconditioners presented in \cite{SchielaUlbrich14} are not regularization robust.

-Certain non block diagonal approximations to KKT operators \cite{BankWelfertYserentant90} have been used to precondition elliptic PDE constrained optimal control problems where $B=R=I$ \cite{HerzogSachs10, SchoberlZulehner07}.
+Certain non block diagonal approximations to KKT operators \cite{BankWelfertYserentant90} have been used to precondition elliptic PDE constrained optimal control problems with $L^2$ regularization and observations \cite{HerzogSachs10, SchoberlZulehner07} ($L^2$, $B\approx I$, $R\approx I$, $T\approx -I$).
 Preconditioners of this type have also been shown to be Hermitian positive definite in certain nonstandard inner products, allowing the use of conjugate gradient as a Krylov solver \cite{BramblePasciak88a, StollWathen08}.